 Personal questions – the “easy” start

-Our goal is to assess your communication skills (very important for a desktop support workers, since they have to explain technical things in a simple language), your motivation to work for us, and to get a basic understanding of your education and experience.
+Our goal is to assess your communication skills (very important for desktop support workers, since they have to explain technical things in a simple language), your motivation to work for us, and to get a basic understanding of your education and experience.

 - Why do you want to work for us, and not somewhere else?